lh3/longdust/README.md

 additionally implements a few strategies to speed up the search.
 It also uses BLAST-like X-drop to break at long non-LCR intervals.
 This algorithm would generate slightly different output on the reverse complement of the input sequence.
-Longdust takes the union of intervals identified from both strands.
+For strand symmetry like SDUST, longdust takes the union of intervals identified from both strands.

 [sdust]: https://pubmed.ncbi.nlm.nih.gov/16796549
 [trf]: https://github.com/Benson-Genomics-Lab/TRF